 If you want to thaw empanadas dough, whether filled or unfilled, leave it in the fridge overnight.
 Then you can cook it as you prefer.

-How to reheat empanadas?
+How to reheat empanadas and samosas?

 A critical point to enjoying your empanadas properly after having refrigerated or frozen them is to know how to reheat them.

 You should first know that you must avoid frying them again, as they will absorb too much oil and be very cloying.
 The best thing you can do is use a conventional or electric oven.

 Preheat it to about 350°F (approx 180°C).
 Arrange your empanadas on a tray and bake for 7 to 10 minutes.
 It may take longer if they are frozen.